daleonpz/daleonpz.github.io/me/index.md

 ---

 My name is Daniel Paredes, and this blog is basically a notebook of everything I did or learned.
 If you just want to say hi, send me an [email](daleonpz@gmail.com).

+In case you are interested in parkour check this other [site](https://myparkourjournal.com).